 If any of the scenarios above describe you, here are five good credit card offers that feature a 0 percent intro APR.

 (Citi is a Cardratings.com advertiser)

 Why I like this card: This card takes the hassle and fuss out of managing your credit card bill.
-It boasts a shockingly long 21-month 0 percent introductory period for balance transfers from the date of first transfer, all transfers must be completed in the first 4 months (then, 16.24% - 26.24% variable, based on creditworthiness), among the longest 0 percent APR offer on the market, to the best of my knowledge.
+It boasts a lengthy 18-month, 0 percent introductory period for balance transfers from the date of first transfer, all transfers must be completed in the first 4 months (then, 16.24% - 26.24% variable, based on creditworthiness), among the longest 0 percent APR offers on the market, to the best of my knowledge.
 It offers a 0 percent introductory APR on purchases for 12 months after you open the account, (then, 16.24% - 26.24% variable, based on creditworthiness).
 Note: If you transfer a balance with this offer after your 0% introductory purchase APR expires, both new purchases and unpaid purchase balances will automatically accrue interest until all balances, including your transferred balance, are paid in full.
 It also promises no late fees, annual fees or penalty rates.
 Citi even lets you pick your own monthly due date for this card, helping you better manage this obligation or align your bill due date with when you get paid.